automerge/automerge-swift/Sources/Automerge/Automerge.docc/AutomergeDataType.md

 ### Saving and loading Documents

-An Automerge document can be saved using ``Document/save()``.
+Use ``Document/save()`` to generate `Data` that represents a compacted version of the Automerge document.
+Calling `save` collapses concurrent changes applied since the last save, or when the document was loaded.
-This will produce a compressed encoding of the document which is extremely efficient and which can be loaded using ``Document/init(_:logLevel:)``.
+The compressed encoding of the document which is efficient and can be used to initialize an Automerge document with ``Document/init(_:logLevel:)``.

-Automerge is intentionally agnostic to how you transfer, store, or load the bytes that make up an Automerge document, or updates between documents.
+The Automerge core library is intentionally agnostic to how you transfer, store, or load the bytes that make up an Automerge document, or updates between documents.